Kota

 Ireland has waiting periods for:

-Here's everything you should know about these waiting periods:
+Here's everything your employees should know about these waiting periods:

 How long is the waiting period?